1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If you want to clean the nozzle using a brass brush for example, *never* do it when the printer is powered up and the heating process of the extruder is in progress to avoid causing a shortcut by touching the contacs with the brush.
     - *Make sure you DON'T turn the heater block!* In case you want to change the nozzle, you don't want to loosen the heater block from the hotend, so just hold the heater block in place without turning it.

-!!! tip
+??? tip "About Cleaning the Nozzle"

-    For cleaning the nozzle and getting rid of excessive filament during the printing process or right before printing starts as the extruder is heating up, just use a long and thin wooden stick like a skewer.
+    - For cleaning the nozzle and getting rid of excessive filament during the printing process or right before printing starts as the extruder is heating up, just use a long and thin wooden stick like a skewer.
 A wooden toothpick also works fine - just make sure you don't burn yourself as it may be a bit short.
+    - Using a needle with the correct diameter (e.g. 0.4mm needle for a 0.4mm nozzle) to stick it into the hot nozzle for cleaning it sometimes works.
+If you still encounter problems with the flow of the filament though or if you even can't load new filament, most likely the little PTFE tube inside of the heatbreak is clogged.
+Scroll down to the "disassambling" section where you'll find a little guide about how to get it out and clean it.

 ??? example "Changing the Nozzle"